Existence of ACIM for Piecewise Expanding $C^{1+\varepsilon}$ maps: Introduction

-\begin{itemize} \item Existence of an absolutely continuous invariant measure (ACIM), \item Weak mixing and decay of correlations, \item Quasi-compactness. \end{itemize} We reprove his result, obtaining a slightly better estimate \( \frac {1}{s^{1/p}}+\frac{1}{s} <1 \) on the minimal slope of \( \tau \) and establish Lasota-Yorke inequality for the pair $(BV_{1,\frac{1}{p}}, L^1)$ in Theorem \ref{thm 3.2.2}.
+\begin{itemize} \item Existence of an absolutely continuous invariant measure (ACIM), \item Weak mixing and decay of correlations, \item Quasi-compactness. \end{itemize} We reprove Keller's result under the assumption that $\tau \in C^{1+\varepsilon}$, with the estimate $\frac{1}{s^{1/p}} + \frac{2}{s} < 1$ on the minimal slope of $\tau$.
+Keller's estimate is $\frac{2}{s^{1/p}} < 1$ (Lemma~3.1 of \cite{keller1985}).
+We establish Lasota-Yorke inequality for the pair $(BV_{1,\frac{1}{p}}, L^1)$ in Theorem \ref{thm 3.2.2}.
 Theorem \ref{thm 3.2.3} shows that the iterates of $P_\tau$ are uniformly bounded in $BV_{1,\frac{1}{p}}$ norm.
 The quasi-compactness of \( P_\tau \) has a number of interesting consequences.
 It demonstrates that the map \( \tau \) has a finite number of ergodic components, and on each component, it possesses an absolutely continuous invariant measure, see Theorem \ref{thm 3.2.4}.
 Furthermore, for some iterate of \( \tau \), say \( \tau^n \), there are finitely many disjoint invariant domains on which \( \tau^n \) is exact.
 In Theorem \ref{Thm 3.2.7}, we establish that for the system \((\tau, \mu)\), which admits a unique absolutely continuous invariant measure \(\mu\), the correlation \(C_m(f, g, N)\) decays exponentially.
-Moreover, Theorem \ref{thm 3.2.8} shows exponential decay for more symmetric form of correlation computed with respect to the invariant measure \(\mu\).\\ The interest in $C^{1+\varepsilon}$ maps comes from the fact that a possibly important map is only $C^{1+\varepsilon}$ and not $C^2$.
-This map is "the next maximum of the $z"$ map in a typical trajectory of Lorenz system.
-From a trajectory of the Lorenz system we take consecutive points for which the $z$-coordinate has local maximum (in the trajectory).
-The consecutive values of $z$ define a map.
-It looks similar to a tent map but is believed to be only $C^{1+\varepsilon}$.
-Proving that this map is chaotic (e.g., has an ACIM) would be a strong indication for chaos in the Lorenz system.
+Moreover, Theorem \ref{thm 3.2.8} shows exponential decay for more symmetric form of correlation computed with respect to the invariant measure \(\mu\).

+There was a strong interest in $C^{1+\varepsilon}$ maps in the 1970s, when the chaos in the Lorenz system was not proven yet.
+It came from the fact that a possibly important map is only $C^{1+\varepsilon}$ smooth and not $C^2$.
+This map, suggested by Lorenz himself~\cite{lorenz2017}, is ``the next maximum of the $z$-map in a typical trajectory of the Lorenz system,'' see Figure~(b).
+It is constructed as follows~\cite{fang1995,boyarsky2015}.
+From a trajectory of the Lorenz system, we take consecutive points for which the $z$-coordinate attains a local maximum (in the trajectory), see Figure~(a).
+The figure has been prepared using the Runge--Kutta (RKF45) approximation algorithm~\cite{maplesoft2017}.
+The consecutive values of $z$ define a map that resembles a tent map but is believed to be only $C^{1+\varepsilon}$.
+Proving that this map is chaotic (e.g., has an ACIM) was considered to be a strong indication of chaos in the Lorenz system.

+Since then, the chaotic behaviour of the Lorenz system has been rigorously established; see, for example,~\cite{afraimovich1977,guckenheimer1979,tucker1999}.